 3. The Wikipedia article also has given an inordinate amount of attention to one patent application from Google, Information retrieval based on historical data, while ignoring the fact that the search engine has been assigned over 180 patents and patent applications from the US Patent and Trademark Office which often contain conflicting approaches to ranking sites, and defining algorithms.

-If the article is going to focus upon patents and patent applications from Google, it should at least have a link to the two PageRank patents from the search giant.
+If the article focuses on patents and patent applications from Google, it should at least link to the two PageRank patents from the search giant.

 4. There’s a list of ranking factors that may play a part in how search engines rank pages in the article, and a number of those factors are pure speculation, though the way they are listed makes them appear that they are from the patent application I mentioned in the paragraph above.

-That’s just not true, and even if it were, we can’t be certain that the factors mentioned in that patent application are ones that Google has incorporated into their processes for listing results.
+That’s not true.
+Even if it were, we can’t be certain that the factors mentioned in that patent application are ones that Google has incorporated into their processes for listing results.

 5. There wasn’t a single mention in the article of search engine marketing, nor a link to the search engine marketing article on Wikipedia.
 There should be some more discussion of the connection between the two endeavors.
 There’s also very little in the article on marketing itself.
 That’s an oversight.

-While there’s nothing wrong with links to the search engine guidelines, it’s a little like learning how to swim by watching Baywatch, instead of jumping into the water, or taking lessons.
-In one of my additions to the Wikipedia article, I noted that forums, blogs, conferences, and experimentation are often the primary ways that one learns about SEO.
+While there’s nothing wrong with links to the search engine guidelines, it’s a little like learning how to swim by watching Baywatch instead of jumping into the water or taking lessons.
+In one of my additions to the Wikipedia article, I noted that forums, blogs, conferences, and experimentation are often the primary ways to learn about SEO.